cdc12345/AutoReconnect121/README.md

 This mod will automatically try to reconnect you back to a server if you got disconnected.
 By default, it will keep reconnecting every 10 seconds.

 This is a fork of the original version, updated to the latest version with small fixes and changed default values.
 This is a personal fork I'm maintaining because I frequently use this mod.
 Releases are on GitHub for ease of downloading.
+The original version can be found [here](https://github.com/Bstn1802/AutoReconnect).
+All changes made to the original version can be found in the commit history.

 _Disclaimer:_ Use at your own risk.
 When using this on a multiplayer server/realm you might want to check with the admins first whether it's okay to use this mod.